hoangduy22999/hoangduy22999/README.md

 <h1 align="center">Hi 👋, I'm Hoang Van Duy</h1>
-<h3 align="center">A Ruby On Rails developer with 1 year experience who is enthusiastic about writing clean code, high sense of responsibility from VietNam</h3>
+<h3 align="center">A Ruby On Rails developer with 1 year experience who is enthusiastic about writing clean code, high sense of responsibility from Viet Nam</h3>

 - 🔭 I’m currently working on **HBLAB**